What is an Energy Benchmark Report?

 How is the Benchmark Report Prepared?

-All of the current benchmark ordinances in California require the use of the EPA ENERGY STAR Portfolio Manager to prepare and file the energy benchmark reports with the governing agency.
-It requires that you enter the information about your building such as type of use, size, intensity-of-use and the energy-use for the reporting period.
+All of the benchmark ordinances in California require the use of the EPA ENERGY STAR Portfolio Manager to prepare and file the energy benchmark reports with the governing agency.
+It requires that you enter the information about your building such as type of use, size, intensity of use, and the energy use for the reporting period.

-Instead of manually entering the monthly energy-use information for each meter for 12 months, your utility company may be able to download the data into Portfolio Manager.
-The utility will aggregate the energy-use data for certain multi-tenant buildings to avoid disclosing individual tenant’s use.
+Instead of manually entering the monthly energy-use information for each meter for 12 months, your utility company can upload the data into Portfolio Manager.
+If you have multiple meters, your utility can aggregate the energy-use data for certain multi-tenant buildings to avoid disclosing individual tenant’s use.
 However, if there is an insufficient number of tenants in the building (less than 3 tenants for a commercial building), tenant authorization is required.

 What does the ENERGY STAR Portfolio Manager Cost?

-Many of our customer have called us after first spending many frustrating and time-consuming hours trying to prepare the report on their own.
+Many of our customers have called us after first spending many frustrating and time-consuming hours trying to prepare the report on their own.
 You can avoid this time and effort by calling Pegasus.
-We are small business with low costs and we pass the savings on to you.
+We are a small business with low costs and we pass the savings on to you.

 Call Pegasus for more information or to have your building benchmarked.
 Talk to Chuck at 415-937-5046